cityofasheville/simplicity-backend/readme.md

 #Process data for our new simplicity app

-##generates data structure for simplicty app
+##Generates data structure for simplicty app
 This process data and creates a data cache so all spatial queries are completed in advance.

 ##Software